-Calculate the standard deviation helps you to analyze the result of your AVERAGE calculation.
+Calculating the standard deviation helps you explain your AVERAGE calculation

 Let's say you have a classroom with 10 students

-- For the first exam, all the students have the same result 5
+- For the first exam, all the students had the same mark; 5

 Calculation of the standard deviation

 - Select your range of cells

 - 0 means that all values in the series are equal to the average.
 There is no gap (or deviation) between the average and the values of the series.

 - On the other hand, for the second series, the result is very far from 0 and even exceeds the value of the average.